 postage.
 It might even be in your local public (or university)

 library.
 But it is not a price guide.
 Unfortunately, the most popular

 price guide to Roman coins, Roman Coins and Their Values

-For beginners, I strongly recommend the previous one-volume fourth
+For beginners, I strongly recommend the previous one-volume third or

 very useful.
 (I still use mine.)
 It is just not such a thorough list of